 Cross the Youghiogheny River on a 100'-tall railroad bridge

 101' high Salisbury Viaduct

 Yoder's Guest House

-Day 1: The first day riding starts at the confluence of the Allegheny, Monongahela, and Ohio rivers at Point State Park in Pittsburgh.
+Day 1: The first day riding starts at the Historic Pump House in Homestead.
 The city and its surrounding regions’ rich industrial history will be on display for our first section of trail.
 At McKeesport, we cross the scenic Riverton Bridge and follow the beautiful Youghiogheny River upstream.
 Here, you will begin to notice longer stretches of trail between towns, which will give you a taste of tomorrow’s rustic riding.
 Eventually, we arrive in Perryopolis to stay at the Inn at Lenora’s.

 Day 2: Pedal through historically industrial coal patch towns, past waterfalls and beautiful mountain laurel as you enter the Youghiogheny River Gorge and Ohiopyle State Park.
 After crossing the Youghiogheny River twice via two spanning railroad bridges, the ride concludes in Ohiopyle at our outfitters base.
 Once there, you will then have the option to check out the stunning Ohiopyle falls or relax with a beer at Falls City Pub!
 We will tour UNESCO World Heritage Site Frank Lloyd Wright’s Fallingwater before heading to the Summit Inn for the night.